 Hematology and medical oncology are among the most dynamic specialties of internal medicine.
-Advances in basic and clinical biomedical research, which will only further evolve in the coming decades, make this fellowship exciting from both the clinician and research perspectives.
+Advances in basic and clinical biomedical research, which will only further evolve in the coming decades, make this fellowship exciting from both the clinical and research perspectives.

 - Training of superior specialists who will be prepared for careers in clinical practice or academic medicine